behloolsabir/behloolsabir.github.io/index.md

 I have experience working in the domains of healthcare, BFSI, and aviation.

 Experienced in working in Agile (Scrum) project management framework.
-Currently enjoying as a Lead Data Scientist in an AI CoE.
+Currently, enjoying as a Lead Data Scientist in an AI CoE.
 Solving the firm's stubborn problems using data science.

 My hobbies include motorcycle touring and motorcycle racing.